xjlin0/old.xjlin0.github.io/_posts/2015-04-14-babun-the-new-cygwin-for-ruby-rails-sinatra-and-nodejs.md

 pact install ruby ruby-nokogiri ruby-rails ruby-pg libpq-devel libxml2-devel libxslt-devel gcc-g++ patch sqlite3 postgresql gem install pg sinatra shotgun rails
 {% endhighlight %}
+(Note: Some gems, such as Puma or Turbolinks are not compatible with these settings as of now.
+Solution will be provided if there's a working one.)

 Finally, install the old faithful Node.js 0.4.12, according to <a href="https://github.com/babun/babun/issues/216">Lukasz P</a> and <a href="https://github.com/joyent/node/wiki/Installation#building-on-cygwin">Joyent's suggestion</a>.
 {% highlight sh %}